jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-##### Listing 9-6: A function that returns errors to the calling code using `match`
+##### A function that returns errors to the calling code using `match`

 This function can be written in a much shorter way, but we’re going to start by doing a lot of it manually in order to explore error handling; at the end, we’ll show the shorter way.
 Let’s look at the return type of the function first: `Result<String, io::Error>`.
 This means the function is returning a value of the type `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String` and the generic type `E` has been filled in with the concrete type `io::Error`.
 If this function succeeds without any problems, the code that calls this function will receive an `Ok` value that holds a `String`—the username that this function read from the file.
 If this function encounters any problems, the code that calls this function will receive an `Err` value that holds an instance of `io::Error` that contains more information about what the problems were.
 We chose `io::Error` as the return type of this function because that happens to be the type of the error value returned from both of the operations we’re calling in this function’s body that might fail: the `File::open` function and the `read_to_string` method.

 The body of the function starts by calling the `File::open` function.
-Then we handle the `Result` value returned with a `match` similar to the `match` in Listing 9-4, only instead of calling `panic!` in the `Err` case, we return early from this function and pass the error value from `File::open` back to the calling code as this function’s error value.
+Then we handle the `Result` value returned with a `match` similar to the `match` in the "Using a match expression to handle the Result variants that might be returned", only instead of calling `panic!` in the `Err` case, we return early from this function and pass the error value from `File::open` back to the calling code as this function’s error value.
 If `File::open` succeeds, we store the file handle in the variable `f` and continue.

 Then we create a new `String` in variable `s` and call the `read_to_string` method on the file handle in `f` to read the contents of the file into `s`.
 The `read_to_string` method also returns a `Result` because it might fail, even though `File::open` succeeded.
 So we need another `match` to handle that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that’s now in `s` wrapped in an `Ok`.
 If `read_to_string` fails, we return the error value in the same way that we returned the error value in the `match` that handled the return value of `File::open`.
 However, we don’t need to explicitly say `return`, because this is the last expression in the function.